HubSpot/calling-extensions-sdk/README.md

 ![Image description](./docs/images/OutboundCallSequenceDiagram.png)
 Hubspot ensures the call widget is logged in before sending in a dial number event - if the widget is not logged in, an alert is shown in HubSpot's UI.

+Here is description of events:

+1. **Dial number** - HubSpot sends the dial number event.
+2. **Outbound call started** - Widget notifies HubSpot when the call is started.
+3. **Create engagement** - HubSpot creates an engagement with minimum information if requested by the widget.
+4. **Engagement created** - HubSpot creates an engagement.
+5. **Engagement created** - HubSpot sends the engagementId to the widget.
+6. **Call ended** - Widget notifies when call is ended.
+7. **Call completed** - Widget notifies when user is done with the widget user experience.
+8. **Update engagement** - Widget fetches the engagment by the engagementId, merges and updates the engagement with additional call details.
+[Call engagement overview](https://developers.hubspot.com/docs/methods/engagements/engagements-overview), [Docs on updating the engagement](https://developers.hubspot.com/docs/methods/engagements/update_engagement-patch)

 # FAQs

+### App

 <details>
  <summary>How is user authentication handled?</summary>